 Co-Authored-By: Claude <noreply@anthropic.com>

-Plugins and the Skills System
+Plugins and Skills Questions

 The plugin and skills architecture is where Claude Code becomes genuinely extensible.
 These questions test understanding of the extension model.

-The 30-second answer: Skills are specialized capabilities packaged as directories containing a SKILL.md file with instructions and optional supporting files.
+Skills are specialized capabilities packaged as directories containing a SKILL.md file with instructions and optional supporting files.
 Unlike slash commands (user-invoked), Skills are model-invoked—Claude decides when to activate them based on matching task descriptions to skill descriptions.

-The progressive disclosure model: At session start, Claude loads only skill names and descriptions (~30-50 tokens each) into its context.
+At session start, Claude loads only skill names and descriptions (~30-50 tokens each) into its context.
 When a user's request matches a skill's description, Claude invokes the Skill tool, which loads the full instructions.
 This keeps context usage efficient while providing deep specialization when needed.

 A skill structure: